Let Medina Appraisal Company help you figure out if you can get rid of your PMI

-A 20% down payment is usually accepted when buying a house.
-The lender's liability is usually only the difference between the home value and the amount outstanding on the loan, so the 20% adds a nice buffer against the charges of foreclosure, selling the home again, and natural value variations in the event a purchaser doesn't pay.
+It's largely understood that a 20% down payment is accepted when getting a mortgage.
+Because the risk for the lender is often only the difference between the home value and the sum outstanding on the loan, the 20% supplies a nice buffer against the costs of foreclosure, selling the home again, and natural value variationsin the event a borrower doesn't pay.

-During the recent mortgage boom of the mid 2000s, it became common to see lenders taking down payments of 10, 5 or even 0 percent.
-How does a lender endure the additional risk of the low down payment?
+Lenders were taking down payments as low as 10, 5 and even 0 percent during the mortgage boom of the mid 2000s.
+How does a lender manage the additional risk of the small down payment?
 The solution is Private Mortgage Insurance or PMI.
-This supplementary plan protects the lender in the event a borrower doesn't pay on the loan and the worth of the property is lower than what the borrower still owes on the loan.
+This supplementary policy takes care of the lender in the event a borrower is unable to pay on the loan and the worth of the house is less than the loan balance.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.

-How can homeowners keep from bearing the cost of PMI?
+How homeowners can avoid bearing the expense of PMI

-With the implementation of The Homeowners Protection Act of 1998, on nearly all loans lenders are obligated to automatically eliminate the PMI when the principal balance of the loan equals 78 percent of the original loan amount.
-The law pledges that, at the request of the home owner, the PMI must be abandoned when the principal amount reaches only 80 percent.
-So, acute home owners can get off the hook a little early.
+With the implementation of The Homeowners Protection Act of 1998, on most loans lenders are required to automatically cease the PMI when the principal balance of the loan reaches 78 percent of the original loan amount.
+The law stipulates that, upon request of the home owner, the PMI must be dropped when the principal amount reaches only 80 percent.
+So, smart homeowners can get off the hook sooner than expected.

-It can take countless years to reach the point where the principal is only 20% of the initial loan amount, so it's essential to know how your home has grown in value.
-After all, every bit of appreciation you've gained over time counts towards abolishing PMI.
-So why should you pay it after the balance of your loan has fallen below the 80% threshold?
-Despite the fact that nationwide trends hint at declining home values, be aware that real estate is local.
-Your neighborhood might not be heeding the national trends and/or your home might have gained equity before things simmered down.
+It can take many years to reach the point where the principal is only 20% of the original amount of the loan, so it's important to know how your home has increased in value.
+After all, all of the appreciation you've achieved over the years counts towards abolishing PMI.
+So why pay it after your loan balance has dropped below the 80% mark?
+Your neighborhood might not be reflecting the national trends and/or your home might have gained equity before things calmed down, so even when nationwide trends hint at plunging home values, you should realize that real estate is local.

-An accredited, licensed real estate appraiser can help homeowners understand just when their home's equity rises above the 20% point, as it's a hard thing to know.
-As appraisers, it's our job to keep up with the market dynamics of our area.
-At Medina Appraisal Company, we're experts at recognizing value trends in Brunswick, OH, Medina County and surrounding areas, and we know when property values have risen or declined.
-When faced with information from an appraiser, the mortgage company will usually drop the PMI with little trouble.
-At that time, the home owner can relish the savings from that point on.
+A certified, licensed real estate appraiser can help home owners understand just when their home's equity goes over the 20% point, as it's a tough thing to know.
+As appraisers, it's our job to recognize the market dynamics of our area.
+At Medina Appraisal Company, we're experts at pinpointing value trends in Brunswick, OH, Medina County and surrounding areas, and we know when property values have risen or declined.
+Faced with figures from an appraiser, the mortgage company will generally eliminate the PMI with little effort.
+At which time, the home owner can retain the savings from that point on.

 Want to learn more about PMI and the Homeowners Protection Act?
 Click this link: